-Table 6-1 Problems when the Emulator is Connected (1/2)
+Table 6-1 Problems when the Emulator is Connected (1/3)

-Problem Remedy Error Code in CS+ Inability to connect with the debugging tool (emulator) This error may occur in the serial When OPJTAG automatic setting is enabled for the setting of the debugger, switch the device to the serial programming mode when it is connected and check and change the value of the OPJTAG bit in the option byte (see section 2.3).
+Problem Remedy Error Code in CS+ Inability to connect with the debugging tool (emulator) This error may occur in the serial programming mode.
+When OPJTAG automatic setting is enabled for the setting of the debugger, switch the device to the serial programming mode when it is connected and check and change the value of the OPJTAG bit in the option byte (see section 2.3).
 If this fails, the error message shown at right will appear.
 Check the following items.
-E1203237 programming mode.
 Control of pin resets for the transition to the serial programming mode may be wrong.
 When an emulator is connected, do not input a reset signal to the pin on the circuit other than from the emulator.
-Check the notes (e.g. the time the signal takes to reach the high level from the low level) given in section 2.4.2 or whether the electrical characteristics requirements of the reset pin of the device are satisfied.
+Check the notes (e.g. the time the signal takes to reach the high level from the low level) given in section 2.4.4 or whether the electrical characteristics requirements of the reset pin of the device are satisfied.
 The connection between the emulator and the target device may be wrong.
-Refer to section 2.4.1, Example of recommended connections, and check the circuit between the emulator and the target device.
+Refer to section 2.4, Examples of recommended connections between the connector and MCU, and check the circuit between the emulator and the target device.
 Check that mode pins such as FLMD1, which are not controlled by the emulator, are being handled in ways that allow transitions to the serial programming mode.
-The value set for MainOSC may be wrong.
+E1203237 The value set for MainOSC may be wrong.
 Check whether the frequency of MainOSC on the board matches the value set for connecting the debugger.
 E1203275 The connection between the emulator and the target device (particularly that of the FLMD0 pin) may be wrong.
-Refer to section 2.4.1, Example of recommended connections, and check the circuit between the emulator and the target device.
+Refer to section 2.4, Examples of recommended connections between the connector and MCU, and check the circuit between the emulator and the target device.
 E1203276